BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ### Not (Invert)

-By prepending an expression with a bang (`l-me: !`), it's value is interpreted as a boolean and will be inverted, meaning that `l-me: true` will become `l-me: false` and vice-versa.
+By prepending an expression with a bang (`!`), it's value is interpreted as a boolean and will be inverted, meaning that `l-me: true` will become `l-me: false` and vice-versa.

 ```markup-expression
 !value